-- 1. Supports agricultural operations that practise sustainable agriculture. - 2.
-Does not support any commercial or non-agricultural development on land located in the ALR unless it meets the rural values of the regional district and is approved by the Agricultural Land Commission. - 3.
-Supports all types of crop and livestock-based agricultural activities on agricultural lands. - 4.
-Supports edge planning and the development of vegetated buffers for the protection of agriculture. - 5.
-May permit outdoor recreation uses on non-ALR lands where it can be demonstrated that there is no reduction in the amount of land being used for agricultural purposes and no impact on surrounding agricultural uses on lands designated Agricultural and Rural. - 6.
-Does not support ALR applications for exclusion, subdivision and non-farm uses. - 7.
-Supports subdivision of any land within the ALR-designated lands for agricultural activities only. - 8.
-Does not support any requests for subdivision of ALR land for agricultural purposes unless the new parcel-1 ha or less-contains soils with an agricultural capability rating of 1 or 4.
+- 1. Support all types of crop and livestock-based agricultural activities on agricultural lands. - 2.
+Not accept requests from landowners seeking exclusion unless it is in part with a community-wide planning process. - 3.
+Not support any commercial or non-agricultural development on land located in the ALR unless it meets the rural values of the regional district and is approved by the Agricultural Land Commission. - 4.
+May permit outdoor recreation uses on non-ALR lands where it can be demonstrated that there is no reduction in the amount of land being used for agricultural purposes and no impact on surrounding agricultural uses on lands designated Agricultural and Rural. - 5.
+Retain agricultural zoning designations for properties exempted from the Agricultural Land Commission Act under Section 23(1) of the ALCA. - 6.
+Require non-agricultural zoning bylaws adjacent to the ALR boundary to establish a suitable buffer strip for agricultural protection. - 7.
+Not support applications to the ALC for houses larger than 500 m on parcels not used for agriculture.